Random walks in random hypergeometric environment: Proof of the invariant measure criterion

 Using the Duality Lemma \ref{lem:duality} for the term with power $1/r$, together with the fact that $\check{\alpha}_{\check{e}}=\alpha_e$ and $\overline{\check{\Theta}}_{\check{e}'}= \underline{\Theta}_{e'}$, the last product equals

 \emph{Choice of $q$}: The terms in the products above will be well-defined if all the terms evaluated by $F$ and $G$ are strictly positive.
-Let us see what should $q>0$ satisfy for guaranteeing that.
+Let us see what should $q>0$ satisfy to achieve that.
 First note that the terms with power $1/r$ are strictly positive since so is $\alpha$, whereas $\Theta$ is non-negative.
 For the terms with power $1/q$ to be strictly positive, we need to have and

 Equation \eqref{eq: def of Theta from tildeTheta} gives $\overline{\Theta}_e =\frac{p}{m(\alpha^{(1)})}\overline{\tilde{\Theta}}_e$.
 From \eqref{eq:m of alpha i is larger than kappa} $p<\kappa\le m(\alpha^{(1)})$, and using \eqref{eq:total outer of theta tilde}, and the definition of $\alpha^{(1)}$, we get